irobertson/annotation-constraints/README.md

 `com.overstock.constraint.verifier.Verifier` under `META-INF/services/` with the fully-qualified binary class name of your verifier in it.
 (See the JavaDoc for `com.overstock.constraint.verifier.Verifier` for more details.)
 1. Make sure `annotation-constraints` and your new `Verifier` class are on the classpath during compilation.

+Note: Custom `Verifier`s cannot be executed in the same compilation unit in which they are declared (which makes sense because they have yet to be compiled).

 ### Example of writing your own constraint